OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 # Python (Conceptual example, requires vector DB setup)

-# from qdrant_client import QdrantClient
+# from qdrant_client import QdrantClient # Or whichever client you use

 # from qdrant_client.http.models import PointStruct, VectorParams, Distance